pantheon-systems/documentation/source/docs/articles/local/drupal-drush-command-line-utility.md

 Currently, there is no way to manage Crontab on Pantheon.
 If you need a way to set up your own Cron interval, you can use an external cron service such as [Easy Cron](https://www.easycron.com/user/register).

 ## Known Limitations
- [Migrate's support for spawning drush processes](https://drupal.org/node/1958170) to facilitate batch migrations is not supported on Pantheon.
+- [Migrate's support for spawning drush processes](https://drupal.org/node/1958170) to facilitate batch migrations is not supported on Pantheon.
+- For drush alias files you need to be a Team Member of the site to see it in your alias site list.
+This would also apply to Administrators in any type of organization, they are not automatically added to every site that is created.